Scheme-independent determination of the QCD running coupling at all scales from jet observables using the principle of maximum conformality and infinite-order scale setting

 The QCD coupling $\alpha_s(Q)$ is a fundamental standard-model (SM) parameter; its determination to the highest precision is crucial for testing theory and revealing possible new-physics (NP) signals, which may be obscured by QCD dynamics.
 The conventional practice of taking the renormalization scale as that typical of the process ($\mu_r=Q$) and estimating the theoretical uncertainties via variation by factors of two ($Q/2\leq\mu_r\leq2 Q$) is afflicted with renormalization scale and scheme ambiguities.
 Such ambiguities originate from the truncation of the perturbation series and the incomplete cancelation of the scale dependence under the renormalization group equations (RGE) due to the missing higher-order coefficients in the pQCD expansion.
 While we do maintain that perturbative calculations to all orders are fundamental for theoretical predictions, they are not essential and may not truly resolve the scale and scheme ambiguities, given the nature of QCD and the asymptotic nature of the perturbation series.
 The inconsistencies of the conventional scale setting practice were demonstrated in our recent review Ref.~\cite{DiGiustino:2023jiq}.

 In this article we shall demonstrate that a recently proposed method~\cite{DiGiustino:2020fbk} for solving the renormalization scale and scheme ambiguities, namely \emph{infinite-order scale setting using the principle of maximum conformality} (PMC$_\infty$), based on intrinsic conformality (iCF) and by using the PMC, leads to an improved extraction of $\alpha_s(Q)$ at the $Z^0$ peak from the thrust and $C$-parameter distributions in the annihilation process $e^+e^-\to3$\,jets.
 Moreover, our new results agree with the most recent world average given by the Particle Data Group~\cite{Navas:2024a1}, improving the precision and significantly reducing the theoretical errors related to the renormalization scale.

-In addition, we introduce a new method to enhance the statistics in the Maximum-Likelihood approach, which also reduces the impact of the errors related to hadronization, resummation and other nonperturbative physics.
+In addition, we propose a new method to eliminate errors related to the choice of the bin-interval in the perturbative region, which is consistent with the Maximum-Likelihood approach and the $\chi^2$-minimization procedure used for the fit of the strong coupling.

 The current world average in the $\overline{\mathrm{MS}}$ scheme, exploiting lattice QCD, is $\alpha_s(M_Z)=0.1180\pm0.0009$ and without lattice QCD, $\alpha_s(M_Z)= 0.1175\pm0.0010$~\cite{Navas:2024a1}.
 Other recent extractions of $\alpha_s(Q)$ from the same process using the conventional scale setting have obtained values either significantly discrepant with respect to the world average or affected by large theoretical uncertainties.